galaxyproject/planemo/docs/commands/shed_serve.rst

 **Help**

-Serve a transient Galaxy with published repositories installed.
+Launch Galaxy with Tool Shed dependencies.

 This command will start a Galaxy instance configured to target the specified shed, find published artifacts (tools and dependencies)